metaplex-foundation/developer-hub/src/pages/core/guides/javascript/how-to-create-a-core-nft-asset.md

   //

   const metadata = {
-    name: 'My Nft',
+    name: 'My NFT',
-    description: 'This is an Nft on Solana',
+    description: 'This is an NFT on Solana',
     image: imageUri[0],
     external_url: 'https://example.com',
     attributes: [